Down jacket

-The down jacket, known more commonly in the fashion industry as a puffer jacket or simply puffer, is a quilted coat which is insulated with either duck or goose feathers.
+The down jacket, known more commonly in the fashion industry as a puffer jacket or simply puffer, is a quilted winter jacket which is insulated with either duck or goose feathers.
 Air pockets created by the bulk of the feathers allow for the retention of warm air.

+Properties

+Down is favored among hikers and backpackers because it can easily compress into a small size to fit in a backpack, and it has the highest warmth to weight ratio.
+The down's loft in the jacket is measured with the term "fill power" which represents the number of cubic inches one ounce fills.
+For example, one ounce of 700 fill-power down will fill 700 cubic inches.
+A jacket with larger fill power will compress better and have a lighter weight relative to the jacket's volume and warmth.
+Usually goose down is loftier than duck down.
+"Box construction" baffles are warmer than "sewn through" baffles.

+In contrast, if water absorbs into the jacket's down material, the down looses its puffy loft, and loses its warmth until it dries again.
+Some down jackets will be durable water repellent (DWR) which indicates that it can withstand a light drizzle of water for about an hour before it soaks into the jacket.
+Some jackets use hydrophobic down (i.e., down coated with hydrophobic material) to delay the absorption of water into the jacket.
+If a jacket does not have hydrophobic down or DWR, those properties can be easily added at home with products.
+Also, some down jackets are labelled as "downproof" to indicate that it will leak down feather less than a typical down jacket.

+Real down has better warmth to weight ratio and compressibility compared to synthetic, but synthetic down has better water resistance.
+They are both equally durable.

 Fashion history

 George Finch, an Australian chemist and mountaineer, is credited with first wearing a version of the down jacket in 1922, originally made from balloon fabric and eiderdown.
 In 1936, outdoor adventurer Eddie Bauer created a down jacket following a hazardous fishing trip during which Bauer almost died of hypothermia; the adventurer invented an outer jacket encased with feathers, originally sold as the "skyliner".
 An efficient insulator, the outer garment allowed for the trapping and retention of warm air, making it a very popular choice for those enduring harsh winter conditions.
 Bauer was first to create, sell and patent his design in 1939.
 In 1937 designer Charles James developed a jacket with a similar design for haute couture.
 James's jacket was made of white satin yet maintained a similar, quilted design; he labelled his creation the "pneumatic jacket".
 James' design proved hard to replicate and thick padding throughout the interior of the coat made upper-body mobility difficult.
 The designer believed his contribution would be minor.
 This error was remedied shortly after by reducing padding around the neck and armholes.